Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Abstract

 \section{Abstract}

-Combining theoretical considerations and certain striking phenomenology we hypothesize silicene and germanene to be \textit{narrow gap Mott insulators} and abode of quantum spin liquids and unconventional superconductivity.
-A weaker $\pi$-bond, because of a 60 \% bond stretching, from $\sim$ 1.4 $\AA$ in graphene to $\sim$ 2.3 $\AA$ in silicene renders Mott localization.
-A supporting theoretical analysis is presented.
-Recent experimental results are invoked to provide additional support for our Mott insulator modeling: i) a narrow band of width $\sim$ 1 eV lying below K points in ARPES of silicene on ZrB$_2$, ii) a superconducting gap seen below 35 K with a large $\frac{2\Delta}{k_BTc}\sim$ 20 in silicene on Ag, ii) emergence of electron like pockets at M points on electron doping by Na adsorbents and iii) absence of Landau level splitting up to 7 Tesla and v) superstructures, not common in graphene but ubiquitous in silicene.
+Combining theory and certain striking phenomenology we suggest that silicene and germanene are \textit{elemental Mott insulators} and abode of doping induced high Tc superconductivity.
+In our theory, a 3 fold reduction in silicene $\pi$-$\pi^*$ band width, in comparison to graphene, and short range coulomb interactions enable Mott localization.
+Recent experimental results are invoked to provide support for our Mott insulator model: i) a significant $\pi$-band narrowing, in silicene on ZrB$_2$ seen in ARPES, ii) a superconducting gap appearing below 35 K with a large $\frac{2\Delta}{k_BTc}\sim$ 20 in silicene on Ag, iii) emergence of electron like pockets at M points, on electron doping by Na adsorbent, iv) certain coherent quantum oscillation like features exhibited by silicene transistor at room temperatures and v) absence of Landau level splitting upto 7 Tesla and vi) superstructures, not common in graphene but, ubiquitous in silicene.
 A synthesis of the above results using theory of Mott insulator, with and without doping, is attempted.
-We surmise that if competing orders are taken care of and optimal doping achieved, superconductivity in silicene and germanene could reach room temperature scales, as our estimates of tJ model parameters, t and J $\sim$ 1 eV, are encouragingly high.
+We surmise that if competing orders are taken care of and optimal doping achieved, superconductivity in silicene and germanene could reach room temperature scales; our estimates of model parameters, t and J $\sim$ 1 eV, are encouragingly high, compared to cuprates.